anhinga/2020-notes/attention-based-models/matrix-mult-machines.md

 the "mixed pragmatic scenario" just allows us to incorporate _F(AxX+Y)_ operations into "differential programs" (e.g. Julia Flux programs, which can include other kinds of models and a rather general Julia code).

+---

+The difference here is that if fragments are embedded into a Julia program, then the program itself is fixed.

+Or, at least, the only meta-learning being immediately available would _generally speaking_ be along the lines of conventional program synthesis for discrete programs; that's unless the Julia program in question has some special structure allowing for better meta-learning.
+In particular, if what we code in Julia is all in the DMM style, and connectors are via linear combinations of linear streams, then continuous meta-learning is available (because this would then be just a DMM formalism, with its meta-learning via continuous changes of connectivity matrices).